Benefits of Implementing a Security Data Fabric

 • Reduce Duplicative Costs for large data sets which can remain in their source systems.

-Key Components of a Security Data Fabric
+Key Components of Data Integration in a Security Data Fabric

 1. Distributed Data Management: Activity data is managed and processed closer to its source, reducing latency and improving scalability.